wrumble/ServerSideSwift/README.md

 ### Create the docker container
 Once registered with Docker and Docker installed

-`docker build -t YourContainerName .`
+`docker build -t your-container-name .` note: container name must be lowercase

 ### Test run the app in the new container
-`docker run --rm -it -p YourPortNumber:YourPortNumber YourAppName`
+`docker run --rm -it -p YourPortNumber:YourPortNumber your-container-name`

 You can view it again at `http://localhost:<YourPortNumber>`